vesoft-inc/nebula-console/README.md

     The version should be newer than 1.13.

-    Use Git to clone the source code of Nebula Graph Console to your host.
+    Use Git to clone the source code of NebulaGraph Console to your host.

     ```bash
     $ git clone https://github.com/vesoft-inc/nebula-console
     ```

-    Run the following command to build Nebula Graph Console.
+    Run the following command to build NebulaGraph Console.

     ```bash
     $ cd nebula-console